The Optimality of Blocking Designs in Equally and Unequally Allocated Randomized Experiments with General Response: Background

 \subsection{Equal Allocation Experimentation}

 If $n_T = n_C$, the design is termed \textit{equal allocation}.
-The default design here is the balanced complete randomization design (BCRD, \citealt[p.
+The default design here is the balanced complete randomization design (BCRD, \citep[p.
 1171]{Wu1981}).
 This design has one constraint: $\sum_i w_i = 0$ which is satisfied by $\binom{2n}{n}$ vectors.
 These vectors are then sampled uniformly.
 BCRD has been given the high distinction of \qu{the gold standard}. \citet[p.
 245]{Cornfield1959} gives two reasons: (1) known and unknown covariate differences among the groups will be small and bounded and (2) it is the \qu{reasoned basis} for causal inference, a paraphrasing of \citet[p.
 14]{Fisher1935}.
-Any other design we will call \qu{restricted} as it is restricted to use fewer assignment vectors.
+Any other design (besides the \emph{Bernoulli Trial} design discussed in Section~\ref{subsec:worst_case_criterion}) we will call \qu{restricted} as it is restricted to use fewer assignment vectors.

 Why employ a restricted design?
 There is a large problem with BCRD that was identified immediately by \citet{Fisher1925}: under some unlucky $\w$'s there are large differences in the distribution of observed covariates between the two groups.
 The amount of covariate value heterogeneity between groups we term \emph{observed imbalance}.
 This observed imbalance leads to higher variance during estimation (as defined at the end of Section~\ref{sec:methods}).
 Through an abuse of terminology, many times the literature denotes this as simply \emph{imbalance}, but this is an ambiguous term since it usually ignores the state of imbalance in the unobserved covariates which also leads to higher variance during estimation (again, see the end of Section~\ref{sec:methods}).